ballerina-platform/module-ballerinax-sap.s4hana.delivery/examples/inbound-deliveries-to-sap/INBOUND DELIVERIES TO SAP.md

-# Extract delivery information from XML files and confirm receipt in S/4HANA inbound delivery
+# Integrate Warehouse System with S/4HANA

 This example illustrates leveraging the `sap.s4hana.api_inbound_delivery_srv_0002:Client` in Ballerina for S/4HANA API interactions.
 It specifically showcases how to extract everyday delivery information from XML files and confirm the receipt in the S/4HANA inbound delivery.